-A user story is one or more sentences in the everyday language of the end user or user of a system that captures what a user does or needs to do as part of his or her job function.
-The User Stories allows Salesforce change requirements to be added and linked to the new/changed metadata components that will later be deployed.
+A user story is one or more sentences in the everyday language of the end user or user of a system that captures what a user does or needs to do as part of their job function.
+User stories allow Salesforce to change the requirements to be added and linked to the new/changed metadata components that will later be deployed.

-A large user story that awaits decomposition into smaller stories prior to implementation.
+An epic is large user story that awaits decomposition into smaller stories prior to implementation.
 Epics are typically stories that are far off on the development horizon, usually lower priority items.
-When an epic story works its way up the backlog, it is usually decomposed into smaller stories.
+When an epic story works is way up the backlog, it is usually decomposed into smaller stories.

 A test run is the execution of a test script in a chosen environment by a particular user.